An Ultimate Grand Canyon Tours Guide for 2021

 Hualapai Ranch

 This nostalgic area is fun for the whole family.
-This wild west-staged town has saloons, restaurants, lodging, and cowboy entertainment.
+This Wild West-staged town has saloons, restaurants, lodging, and cowboy entertainment.
 You can also find souvenir shops and stores that offer Native American jewelry and crafts.

-Native American Cultural Performances
+Native American cultural performances

-The Hualapai Nation, who own and operate the Grand Canyon West Rim, perform traditional dances and stage cultural ceremonies to educate and entertain visitors.
+The Hualapai Nation, who own and operate the Grand Canyon West Rim, performs traditional dances and stage cultural ceremonies to educate and entertain visitors.
 It’s a great way to appreciate the local culture and understand the history of this region of the Grand Canyon.

 Hiking at the Grand Canyon

-Scenic Drives of the Grand Canyon
+Scenic drives at the Grand Canyon

 If you prefer a more relaxed visit to the Grand Canyon, you can still see iconic views without having to hike long trails.
-The Desert View Drive is one of the most popular things to do in Grand Canyon South Rim.
+The Desert View Drive is one of the most popular things to do in the Grand Canyon South Rim.
 It’s a 25-mile drive that starts from the Canyon View Information Plaza to the Watchtower at Desert View.
 There are plenty of lookout points along the way where you can stop and get great pictures with your family.

-Activities for the Kids at Grand Canyon
+Activities for the kids at the Grand Canyon

 There are so many things that kids of all ages will enjoy at the Grand Canyon.
 Some of these kid-friendly activities at the Grand Canyon include riding the Grand Canyon Railway, visiting the Yavapai Geology Museum, and participating in the Junior Ranger Program.